-In February 2015, the Company entered into a license agreement with Vernalis (R&D) Limited ("Vernalis"), which was subsequently amended as of November 5, 2015, and, pursuant to which the Company was granted an exclusive, worldwide license under certain patent rights and know-how, including a limited right to grant sublicenses, for all fields of use to develop, manufacture and commercialize products containing certain adenosine receptor antagonists, including ciforadenant (formerly CPI-444).
+In February 2015, the Company entered into a license agreement with Vernalis (R&D) Limited ("Vernalis"), which was subsequently amended as of November 5, 2015, and, pursuant to which the Company was granted an exclusive, worldwide license under certain patent rights and know-how, including a limited right to grant sublicenses, for all fields of use to develop, manufacture and commercialize products containing certain adenosine receptor antagonists, including ciforadenant.
 Pursuant to this agreement, the Company made a one-time cash payment to Vernalis in the amount of \$1.0 million, which was recorded as research and development expense as technological feasibility of the asset had not been established and there was no alternative future use.
 The Company is also required to make cash milestone payments to Vernalis upon the successful completion of clinical and regulatory milestones for licensed products depending on the indications for which such licensed products are developed and upon achievement of certain sales milestones.
 In February 2017, the Company made a milestone payment of \$3.0 million to Vernalis following the expansion of a cohort of patients with renal cell cancer treated with single agent ciforadenant in the Company's Phase 1/1b clinical trial.
-The aggregate potential milestone payments are approximately \$220 million for all indications.
+During the nine months ended September 30, 2023, no clinical or regulatory milestones were completed or paid to Vernalis and the aggregate potential milestone payments were approximately \$220 million for all indications as of September 30, 2023.
+The Company has also agreed to pay Vernalis tiered incremental royalties based on the annual net sales of licensed products containing ciforadenant on a product by product and country by country basis, subject to certain offsets and reductions.
+The tiered royalty rates for products containing ciforadenant range from the mid single digits up to the low double digits on a country by country net sales basis.
+The royalties on other licensed products that do not include ciforadenant also increase with the amount of net sales on a product-by-product and country by country basis and range from the low single digits up to the mid single digits on a country by country net sales basis.
+The Company is also obligated to pay to Vernalis certain sales milestones as indicated above when worldwide net sales reach specified levels over an agreed upon time period.